-Namibia is a starkly beautiful land created on a grand scale over millennia and has some of the most imposing and other-worldly landscapes to be found anywhere.
+Namibia is a starkly beautiful land created on a grand sweeping scale over millennia.
+This country has some of the most imposing, impressive and other-worldly landscapes to be found anywhere.

 Namibia & Botswana 14 Days Enrichment Series Interest(s): Romantic Getaways, Sustainable Travel, Safari Tours, Adventure Travel